Housing

 Living in satisfactory housing conditions is one of the most important aspects of people’s lives.
 Housing is essential to meet basic needs, such as shelter, but it is not just a question of four walls and a roof.
 Housing should offer a place to sleep and rest where people feel safe and have privacy and personal space; somewhere they can raise a family.
 All of these elements help make a house a home.
 And of course there is the question whether people can afford adequate housing.

 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.
-In Finland, households on average spend 22% of their gross adjusted disposable income on keeping a roof over their heads, slightly more than the OECD average of 21%.
+In Estonia, households on average spend 17% of their gross adjusted disposable income on keeping a roof over their heads, below the OECD average of 20%.

 Indicators